 A shelter that can be assembled in a day, permit-free.
 The backwoods bunkhouse has come to town

 Maybe it’s the sound of the lapping lake, but when you’re tucked inside a spare wooden bunkie in Ontario’s picturesque cottage country, you feel so…Canadian.
-Now, thanks to a chance meeting, this humble-yet-iconic shack is finding a place in the international spotlight.
+Now, thanks to a chance meeting, this humble-yet-iconic shack by The Bunkie Co is finding a place in the international spotlight.

 BLDG Workshop architectural designer Nathan Buhler originally brought his “halfcocked idea” for a flat-packed cabana to industrial designer Evan Bare shortly after the two met at Toronto’s 2011 Interior Design Show.
 The pair connected over their similarly rectilinear, angular styles: BC native Buhler with his custom homes and cottages that offer a modern, West Coast ranch feel; and Ontario-born Bare with his sustainably minded, easily disassembled, less-is-more plywood and hardwood frames upholstered in Buffalo plaid.
 Buhler soon sketched a modern riff on the bunkie – an archetypal barnboard frame with floor-to-ceiling, double-glazed windows on two walls.
 “It’s almost like an art installation,” he says of the transparent, drape-free structure, which allows for seamless outdoor views.
 “I wanted it to be completely blank on a landscape, so you would just see the silhouette and barely even notice it was there.”